tiagohm/restio/README.md

 * Send and save cookies for your request via CookieJar.
 * Allows GET request with payload.
 * Works fine with `HTTP/2` and `HTTP/1.1`.
+* Have Client level options and also override at Request level if you want to.
 * Caching applying [RFC 7234](https://tools.ietf.org/html/rfc7234) and Lru Replacement Strategy.
    * Supports encryption.
 * Custom Client Certificates.
 * Proxy settings.
 * DNS-over-UDP and DNS-over-HTTPS.
 * WebSocket and SSE.
+* Redirect Policy.

 ## Installation